JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/installation/julia.md

 # Julia

-In this section, we provide instructions on how to install all the software needed for the purposes of this course.
+In this section, we provide instructions on how to install all the software needed for this course.
 However, we only provide installation instructions for Windows 10 operating system.

 Surprisingly the first thing we have to install is the Julia programming language.
 The first step is to download the proper installation file from the official [download page](https://julialang.org/downloads/).
-In most cases, the proper version is the **64-bits** version for the Windows operating system.
+In most cases, the appropriate version is the **64-bits** version for the Windows operating system.

 ![](juliainstall_1.png)